Latest Essay Topics

 The rapid increase in the number of vehicles and their ever-growing demand is one of the most pressing issues that metropolitan cities and even smaller cities are facing these days.
 One school of thought considers this to be the biggest problem they face, while another one says that there are even more significant problems.
 This essay agrees that there are even more acute problems that people in big cities face, and the increasing number of vehicles is just one of them.
 This essay will shed light on both views.

 The other viewpoint states that there are other more significant problems that big city-dwellers face.
-There are other significant problems like increasing pollution from factories due to rising consumption of products, an increasing number of slums and migration, for which the resources available are inadequate, growing crime and poverty rates.
+There are other issues problems like increasing pollution from factories due to rising consumption of products, an increasing number of slums and migration, for which the resources available are inadequate, growing crime and poverty rates.
 Out of these, the rising number of personal vehicles and the deteriorating air quality is just one.
 An average city dweller will be as much affected by all of these problems collectively as by one of them.

 Thus, it can be believed that there are more significant and complex problems that residents of big cities need to solve.
 An increase in the number of vehicles that they own is a crucial one that needs immediate amendments, but only a part of the bigger picture.